 Motor Vehicle Bill of Sale Form

 A motor vehicle bill of sale document is used for the legal sale of a personal or commercial automobile from one individual to another person.
-Cars, trucks, and small vans all fall into this category as they serve as a means of transportation for people and cargo.
-A bill of sale is also referred to as a receipt because it shows that a buyer purchased a vehicle from a seller (opposed to stealing or borrowing it).
+Cars, trucks, and small vans fall into this category as they serve as a means of transportation for people and cargo.
+A bill of sale is also referred to as a sales receipt because it shows that a buyer purchased a vehicle from a seller (opposed to stealing or borrowing it).
 Both parties should make sure that it is filled out as accurately as possible considering its importance in proving the transfer of the vehicle.

 - New Hampshire